armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

 ## Overview

-Armory recommends using a monitoring solution to confirm the health of Spinnaker for every production instance.
-This document describes how to set up a basic [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) stack along with enabling monitoring for the Spinnaker microservices.
+Armory recommends monitoring the health of Spinnaker in every production instance.
+This document describes how to set up a basic [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) stack as well as enabling monitoring for the Spinnaker services.

- Spinnaker has traditionally used a monitoring daemon sidecar to translate Netflix specific metric data into a format for other monitoring platforms.
-This project seems to be abandoned at this time in favor of plugins for micrometer.
-For legacy use, these sidecar pods provide a metrics endpoint that Prometheus reads and Grafana graphs.
 Additional Prometheus and Grafana configuration is necessary to make them production-grade, and this configuration is not a part of this document.

+{{% alert title="Important" color="note" %}}
+Armory 2.20 (OSS 1.20.x) introduced changes to metric names and the Monitoring Daemon.
+These changes mean that the monitoring solutions before 2.20 are incompatiable with Armory 2.20.x (OSS 1.20.x) and later.
+If you are using one of those versions, see this page for [2.19.x](https://archive.docs.armory.io/docs/spinnaker-install-admin-guides/prometheus-monitoring/) and earlier.
+{{% /alert %}}

 ## Assumptions

 * You are familiar with Prometheus and Grafana
 * Spinnaker is deployed in the `spinnaker` namespace
 * Prometheus and Grafana are deployed in the `monitoring` namespace

-## Armory versions before 2.20.
-(OSS 1.20.x)

-Armory 2.20 (OSS 1.20.x) introduced changes to metric names and the Monitoring Daemon.
-These changes are incompatiable with Armory 2.20.x (OSS 1.20.x) and later.
-If you are using one of those versions, see this page for [2.19.x](https://archive.docs.armory.io/docs/spinnaker-install-admin-guides/prometheus-monitoring/) and earlier.

 ## Use `kube-prometheus` to create a monitoring stack